adriangeerre/SyFi/SyFi validation/readme.md

 complete_genomes - Folder with files that show information regarding a set of 3621 closed genomes downloaded from NCBI.
 Information is shown regarding the GC content of the 16S rRNA gene and the full genome (16S_GC_genomes_full.txt), the 16S copy number (16S_copy_number.tsv), the number of 16S haplotypes (16S_haplotypes.tsv), and the taxonomy (taxonomy.tsv).

 genome_assembly - Folder with files on the genome assembly quality of the 447 SynCom isolates.
 The filenames indicate what information is contained, e.g. the GC content in the SyFi-generated 16S rRNA fingerprints (GC_16S_fin.txt), in the genomes (GC_content.txt), the genome size (genome_size.txt), the amount of basepairs in the genomic read files (Genome_total_base_pairs.txt), the L50 (length of the contig that, together with all larger contigs) covers 50% of the genome) (L50.txt), the checkm genome quality report (containing information like completeness, heterogeneity, and contamination), the length of the SyFi-generated 16S rRNA fingerprints (length_16S_fin.txt), and a list of the SynCom isolates (list.txt)

+human_set - folder with files that show information on the 16S rRNA copy number and haplotype number of the human gut microbiome bacterial isolate set.
+Also included is the taxonomy of these strains and a list of dereplicated genomes (genomes more dissimilar > 99.99%)

 minscorefraction - Folder with the V3-V4 and V5-V7 datasets in which the pseudoalignment of reads to the SyFi-generated fingerprints was done at 65, 75, 85, and 95% minscorefraction when using Salmon in SyFi module 2.
 The AtSC_meta_norm.tsv file is the shotgun-metagenomics dataset of the same samples for comparison and evaluating SyFi's accuracy.